PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 # Block D - Team-based Working

-Block D is the capstone course of the propaedeutic stage of your bachelor degree.
-Next to several training elements in planning group projects, keeping track of your individual contribution and group collaboration, you are asked to do a full CRISP-DM cycle in a small group.
-Many of the dynamics will change in this block:
+Block D is the capstone course of the propaedeutic stage of your bachelor degree where you are asked to do a full CRISP-DM cycle in a small group which should result in some kind of data science product like a dashboard, model, package or application.
+Next to working as a team, you will also need to keep track of your individual contribution and group collaboration.
+But to start of, you will also complete several knowledge modules individually and prepare several small project proposals to your group in week 3.
+You'll then select/combine ideas and start working as a group from then onwards.
+Many of the dynamics will therefore change in this block:

 - [ ] Groupwork replaces individual work, but assessment will still be done on your individual contribution;
 - [ ] The assessment of your groupwork skills are an explicit element of the assessment in this block;